xbenitogranell/xbenitogranell.github.io/_pages/about.md

 The Aquatic Ecology of Environmental Change
 ======
 My research interests lie at the interface of **limnology, palaeoecology and biogeography** on questions related to how dynamics between biotic communities and their physical environment evolve through time.
 I'm fascinated in using microbenthic communities such as **diatoms** and **foraminifera** with complementary geochemical and hydrological reconstructions from aquatic ecosystems that receive the influence of catchment climate and anthropogenic forcings from high-mountain lakes to river deltas.

   As a biologist and environmental scientist by training, I'm also motivated by fundamental and applied questions of **socio-ecological systems**, particularly how human legacies explain current current ecosystem trajectories.
 I use data across spatial (local to continental) and temporal (decades to millennia) scales, involving quantitative multivariate analyses, geospatial and time series modelling.

   I’m deeply interested in fostering **open data, facilitate the exchange of ideas and skill sets, and team science** to inform inform current climatic and sustainability issues using paleosciences.
+I'm co-leading two international research projects (see [pSESYNTY](https://xbenitogranell.github.io/projects/) and [Oligotrend](https://xbenitogranell.github.io/talks/)) in which I strive to apply these community mobilization aspects.

 Research
 ======
 Keywords `Biogeography` `Diatoms` `Benthic foraminifera` `aquatic paleoecology` `Quantitative time series modelling` `Ecological resilience` `Data-driven synthesis`

 CV
 ======